Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get the full vault item by stable item id', specifying the verb, resource, and identifier.
-It distinguishes itself from sibling tools like keychain_get_username, keychain_get_password by focusing on the full item retrieval.
+The description clearly states 'Get the full vault item by stable item id.'
+It uses a specific verb (get) and resource (vault item by ID), distinguishing it from sibling tools like keychain_search_items which search by query.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.